da1k-matter/TimeMoE/README.md

 **Note: If your dataset is small, it is recommended to set `stride` to `1` by adding `--stride 1` to your training command.**

+To accelerate dataset loading on large files, use the new argument `--dataset_num_workers` to specify the number of worker processes.
+Set it to `0` (default) to leverage all available CPU cores.

 **CPU**

 For training with cpu, execute the following command and ensure to replace `<data_path>` with the path to your prepared dataset: